Attendance Settings

 Consider this example:

-10:00 AM to 10:30 AM > In-Office (30 mins.)
-10:30 AM to 11:30 AM > Out-Of-Office (1 hr.)
-11:30 AM to 6:30 PM > In-Office (7 hrs.)
+<table><thead><tr><th width="218.33333333333331">Time Punches</th><th width="313">SETTING ON</th><th>SETTING OFF</th></tr></thead><tbody><tr><td>1st punch: 10:00 AM<br>2nd punch: 10:30 AM<br>3rd punch: 11:30 AM<br>4th punch: 6:30 PM</td><td>10:00 AM to 10:30 AM > In-Office (30 mins.)<br>10:30 AM to 11:30 AM > Out-Of-Office (1 hr.)<br>11:30 AM to 6:30 PM > In-Office (7 hrs.)</td><td>10:00 AM to 6:30 PM > In-Office (8 hrs.
+30 mins.)</td></tr><tr><td>Total In-Time</td><td>7 hrs.
+30 mins.</td><td>8 hrs.
+30 mins.</td></tr></tbody></table>

-Part 2: Maintain Monthly Attendance
+### Part 2: Maintain Manual Attendance

-In case do do not wish to maintain daily attendance and only want to capture total no. of presents, absents, leaves in the month, enable this setting.
+In case you do not wish to maintain daily attendance and only want to capture total no. of presents, absents, leaves in the month, enable this setting.
 After enabling this setting, daily based attendance is disabled and you cannot view attendance calendar for the month.

-To update number of presents, absents, holidays etc., go to Menu > Attendance > Monthly Attendance.
+To update number of presents, absents, holidays etc., go to Menu > Attendance > Manual Attendance.
 Here, you can capture the number of days for each employee.
 You can also use ‘Excel Import’ option (top right of the page) to update the numbers for multiple employees from excel file.

-Part 3: Holiday & Week Off Sandwich Rules
+### Part 3: Holiday & Week Off Sandwich Rules

 Using Holiday and Week Off Sandwich Rules, you can specify how holidays or weekly offs are allowed, if employee is absent on a day before or after the holiday or weekly off.